Eligible Travellers visiting Morocco for tourism or leisure can apply for the Morocco Tourist eVisa.

 Certain eligible nationalities must also provide one of the following supporting documents:

-Pay the fee using a credit or debit card and wait for approval, usually within a few days.
+Pay the fee using a credit or debit card or another accepted payment method, then wait for your application to be processed.

 If approved, print the eVisa received in your email to present upon arrival.

-The total Morocco eVisa cost includes the visa fee, service fee, and any additional charge for the selected processing speed.
+The total Morocco eVisa fee includes the visa cost, service fee, and any additional charge for the selected processing speed.

-You may select from the following processing time options based on your travel plans:
+You can select from the following processing time options based on your travel plans:

 |